wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    is just a tool to help accomplish that.
 It carries ancillary data that a local cache administrator may use to filter out undesired responses.
 DNSSEC is not an enforcement mechanism, it's a resource.
-   When I see folks voice opinions that DNSSEC's recommended operation has to strictly followed, my gut reaction is that these folks have forgotten the purpose of all of our efforts.
-We don't secure protocols to make things work better.
-We don't operate the DNS because we like to run a well run machine.
-We don't run the Internet for the fun of it.
-(Some might enjoy running it, that's job